Your vitamin D level should be above 150nmol/L (60ng/mL in the USA).

 The most you can take without risk of serious side effects is 10,000 IU per day.

-- Note that children need proportionally smaller doses.
+- Children will need proportionally smaller doses